orphefs/image-mean-imputation/README.md

 was used for comparison purposes.
 Even through this algorithm is more complicated as it uses the [Fast Marching method](http://www.olivier-augereau.com/docs/2004JGraphToolsTelea.pdf), which is a weighted, boundary-first method, it is a good reference basis for comparison.
 The `pyoniip` algorithm performs well, successfully imputing all erroneous pixels.
+A better implementation would be a median filter as it would perform better in the presence of noisy pixels.

 ![alt text](pyoniip_results.gif "Results on sample image and comparison with SOTA")